Workshops

 The Red Star Line Museum tells a universal story of hope, dreams, and the quest for happiness at the authentic location of the historic shipping company on Antwerp’s Eilandje, using personal stories of emigrants from the 20th century.

-Moussem cities
+Moussem Cities

 With Moussem Cities, Moussem and its Brussels-based partners focus their attention on a metropolis with a rich and culturally diverse history, where artistic vitality plays a central role.
 Following previous editions dedicated to Casablanca, Beirut, and Tehran, Istanbul takes center stage in 2025.
 This city, shaped by centuries of transformation—from its origins as Constantinople to its current status as a transcontinental metropolis—has maintained its role as a beacon of inspiration, radiating an unmistakable grandeur.